Best Practices: Personal Shopper Apps Development

 These apps are used to connect professional shoppers, fashion advisors or brand/store agents with the users.
 They communicate through a simple chat interface: users make shopping requests, and the assistants further specify orders and suggest possible options that meet those requirements.

-There are several examples of these apps using real shopper assistants to serve the users’ needs.
+Below is an example of such app using real shopper assistants to serve the users’ needs.

 Personal-Shopper-By-Shop-Your-Way-app-screen Personal-Shopper-By-Shop-Your-Way-dialogue-screen